 Morneau Shepell Secondary School for Girls (MSSSG) enrolls studious, hardworking girls while also helping the most vulnerable girls in the camp.
 Girls who are orphaned or only have one parent, or those who lack family support and protection, are at a disadvantage.
 They have no means of earning money and they risk being pulled from school to care for siblings, do tasks such as collect firewood, or get married.
 If they go to MSSSG they can stay in school, be safe, and focus on their education.

-I go to Havergal College in Toronto.
-Havergal is an all-girls, private day school.
-It’s a really great school.
+Havergal College is an all-girls, private day school in Toronto, Canada.
 Not long ago I knew nothing about refugee camps or Kakuma and many of my friends at Havergal didn’t either.
 I decided that I wanted to change this.
 By exploring the Kakuma girls’ world, I had a chance to explore my own.
 I was getting a perspective that is rare for a typical Toronto private school student, and I wanted my friends and classmates to have this opportunity, too.

 Writing letters, penpal-style, seemed the best way to get started.
 Through this correspondence, I got the idea for this book.
 I want the voices of the Kakuma girls to be heard, and I want to show how education fosters hope.